 The Family of Jack and Sallie Foster [Blyew v.
 United States](born: 1868)

 The trial was held in U.S. Court for the District of Kentucky before Judge Bland Ballard.
-The prosecuting attorney was Benjamin H. Bristow, who would later become the first U.S. Solicitor General and serve as Secretary of the Treasury in the Grant Administration before becoming a Republican presidential nominee in 1876.
-Two years prior to the Foster family murders, Congress had passed the Civil Rights Act of 1866, which gave jurisdiction to federal courts for all causes, civil and criminal, affecting persons who are denied or cannot enforce any of the rights secured to them in the courts or judicial tribunals of the state or locality, where they may be.
+The prosecuting attorney was Benjamin H. Bristow, who later became the first U.S. Solicitor General and served as Secretary of the Treasury in the Grant Administration before becoming a Republican presidential nominee in 1876.
+Two years prior to the Foster family murders, Congress had passed the Civil Rights Act of 1866, which gave jurisdiction to federal courts for all causes, civil and criminal, affecting persons who are denied or cannot enforce any of the rights secured to them in the courts or judicial tribunals of the state or locality, wherever they may be.

 The case was appealed to the U.S. Supreme Court as a Writ of Error.
 Blyew v United States was one of the first cases for the full court to analyze the provisions of the Civil Rights Act of 1866.
-Kentucky Governor J. W. Stevenson called for a special legislative session, and funds were appropriated for use in the Blyew v United States case to hire the distinguished lawyer, Judge Jeremiah S. Black, to represent Kentucky's sovereign rights as a challenge to the constitutionality of the Civil Rights Act of 1866.
-It was determined by the governor and many of the Kentucky legislators that the 1866 Act exceeded the authority of Congress and was an unconstitutional intrusion of authority.
+Kentucky Governor J. W. Stevenson called for a special legislative session, and funds were appropriated to hire the distinguished lawyer Judge Jeremiah S. Black to represent Kentucky's sovereign rights as a challenge to the constitutionality of the Civil Rights Act of 1866.
+The governor and many of the Kentucky legislators concluded that the 1866 Act exceeded the authority of Congress and was an unconstitutional intrusion of authority.
 The U.S. Supreme Court deliberated for more than a year before rendering a judgment on April 1, 1872, that reversed the convictions of Blyew and Kennard with a 5-2 majority.

-Prior to the decision, the Negro testimony law in Kentucky was repealed, and Blyew and Kennard were indicted and to be tried in the Lewis County Circuit Court in 1873.
-In Blyew's case, there was a hung jury, and the case was then to be prosecuted in federal court.
+Prior to the decision, the Negro testimony law in Kentucky was repealed, and Blyew and Kennard were indicted and scheduled to be tried in the Lewis County Circuit Court in 1873.
+In Blyew's case there was a hung jury, and the case was then to be prosecuted in federal court.
 But before the retrial could take place, Blyew escaped.